 For example, antitrust concerns dominated the reasons cited by Hollywood Entertainment in its continuous refusals to support Blockbuster's more generous cash and stock tender offer.
 The feeding frenzy over Hollywood Entertainment began when affiliates of Leonard Green, Hollywood Entertainment's original merger partner, became concerned that months of deteriorating financial results would make satisfaction of financing conditions impossible.
 The merger agreement was amended to reduce the merger consideration to \$10.25 per share, eliminate the \$26.5 million termination fee (though increase the expense reimbursement by \$1 million to \$4 million) and, most importantly, free up the Hollywood Entertainment special committee to continue to solicit alternative proposals prior to the shareholders meeting.
 In November of 2004, when attempts at amicable talks broke down over a dispute with respect to the terms of the confidentiality agreement, Blockbuster announced its offer to the public.
 Concurrently with the Blockbuster overtures, Hollywood Entertainment was engaging in preliminary discussions with Movie Gallery.
-A week after Blockbuster's announcement, Movie Gallery and Hollywood Entertainment agreed to terms on a practitioners should focus on how the end-game will work in applying such a clause.
-Making sure that ancillary provisions like the no shop clause or the best efforts clause have the appropriate exceptions to allow the "non-recommended" meeting inherent in a "force the vote" situation is key, but the target must also have a plan as to how to get the second bidder locked into his bid for that extended period without being able to sign a second merger agreement (generally prohibited by the no shop clause (but note the Caremark provision described above)).
+A week after Blockbuster's announcement, Movie Gallery and Hollywood Entertainment agreed to terms on a confidentiality agreement.
+On January 9, 2005, they announced that they had agreed to an all cash deal at \$13.25 per share (less than the \$14.00 per share provided in the first Leonard Green also have a plan as to how to get the second bidder locked into his bid for that extended period without being able to sign a second merger agreement (generally prohibited by the no shop clause (but note the Caremark provision described above)).
 The resolution of the latter problem often involves techniques such as the second bidder submitting on an irrevocable basis a merger agreement fully executed by the second bidder into an escrow arrangement or directly to the target so that if the target shareholders reject the first bid at the shareholders meeting as recommended, the target can sign and take the second offer.
 Perhaps the Caremark "Conditional Merger Agreement" language will become more standard.
 From a bidder's perspective, obtaining the time benefits of the "force the vote" provision should include making sure that the language does preclude CNOOC-type cooperation during the interim period.
 A comparison of the original Unocal/Chevron no shop clause (may not "solicit, initiate or knowingly facilitate, encourage or induce any inquiry with respect to, or the making, submission or announcement of, an alternative proposal") to the MCI/Verizon no shop clause (may not "initiate or solicit or knowingly facilitate or encourage any inquiry or the making of any proposal...or otherwise cooperate with or take any other action to facilitate any proposal") (emphasis added) might suggest different outcomes.
 The Caremark no-shop language does preclude all cooperation or facilitation, and expressly notes that even if a conditional merger agreement is entered into, until it becomes effective on termination of the first agreement, no SEC or regulatory filings for that deal may be made.